b-lukaszuk/BS_wJ_eng/contents/canvas.md

 Create a simple pixel-art [terminal](https://en.wikipedia.org/wiki/Terminal_emulator) graphics.
-You may, e.g. draw a house on a meadow, similar to the one below.
+You may, e.g. draw a house on a meadow that is similar to the one below.

 ![An exemplary pixel-art terminal graphics made with Julia.](./images/canvas.png){#fig:canvas}